 Sea Transportation and Oilfield services mostly use water that is generated on board.
 The water is withdrawn from deep oceans and is used for operational and other purposes.
-This sea water is also used onboard for generating fresh water onboard.
-Logistics only uses water for spraying in the marshalling yard to control dust emissions.
+This sea water is also used for generating fresh water onboard.
 No water sources were significantly affected due to withdrawal during the reporting period.